The accused was stopped by police who were in the vicinity of a Night Club.

 The police were investigating “possible impaired drivers” in the area.
 The accused was stopped by a officer of the Ontario Provincial Police.

-The Police officer testified that while traveling directly behind the accused, he observed the accused motor vehicle drifting from left to right in its lane with it’s left and right tires touching the broken lines dividing lanes one and two, and lanes two and three.
+While traveling directly behind the accused, the officer observed the motor vehicle drifting from left to right in its lane with it’s left and right tires touching the broken lines dividing lanes one and two, and lanes two and three.

 The officer activated the emergency lights of the police car and the accused vehicle began breaking with its left indicator activated, pulling towards the right shoulder.

-The police officer approached the vehicle and once beside the car he stuck his head into the drivers compartment and could smell a strong odour of an alcoholic beverage and freshly burnt marijuana emanating from the interior of the vehicle.
+When the police officer approached the car he stuck his head into the drivers compartment and could smell a strong odour of an alcoholic beverage and freshly burnt marijuana.

 The accused stated that he did not consume any alcoholic beverages that night but that his passenger did.
 The officer had suspicion that the driver of the motor vehicle had consumed alcohol and made a breath demand for a test in the Approved Screening Device, an instrument for breathalyzer testing.

 The officer provided the accused twelve opportunities to blow in to the breath machine and to provide a breath sample, and each time they were unsuccessful.

 The police officer consequently arrested the accused for failure to provide a suitable sample in the approved screening device contrary to section 254 (5) of the Criminal Code of Canada.